Advertising sustains the DA. Ads are hidden for members. Join today

 • Password Policy: Provides a way to specify a certain level of password complexity (aka. "password hardening") for user passwords on a system by defining a password policy.
 This module also includes a password expiration feature.

-• Login Security: Proactively protects the login form of submission abuses and notifies the adminstrator about password guess or bruteforce operations.
+• Login Security: Proactively protects the login form against submission abuses and notifies the adminstrator about password guess or bruteforce operations.
 Provides functionality to block users or IP addresses after a number of invalid login attempts, creating an authentication policy.